smallhadroncollider/taskell/README.md

 ### Theming

-You can edit Taskell's colour-scheme by editing `~/.taskell/theme.ini`:
+You can edit Taskell's colour-scheme by editing `theme.ini`:

 ```ini
 [other]